 - More trust is needed to stay in a place of delighting in Him in our hearts, and this further trust and surrender to Him produces a space inside us He can work in.
 He also produces much in your sphere of influence.

-Some find that easier to do when they are singing (perhaps with others) praise and worship, than at home or work.
+Some find trusting easier to do when they are singing (perhaps with others) praise and worship, than at home or work.
 Each of us needs to experiment to discover the personal keys that help to stay in a place of delight and trust in our heart.

-It has been said that practicing faithfulness to God causes us to live a standard that affects those around us.
+It has been said that practising faithfulness to God causes us to live a standard that affects those around us.
 We can achieve this by being hard and legalistic or by connecting to His life which naturally produces faithfulness.
 The second choice is what I am talking about here.

 Only His Life active inside us controls the influence of self or the flesh.
 Galatians 5:22 Being humble hearted toward our Father in heaven (Dad) and walking through life surrendering our heart to Him enough to let that happen, brings us into an internal state of heart where we can delight in Him.